gravitational/workshop/gravity_upgrade.md

 ```

 #### Nodes: Elect (First Master)
-After the first master node has been upgraded, the leader election participants get changed to only be the new version of gravity.
-In effect, we force the first master to be elected, and remain on the latest version of kubernetes throughout the rest of the upgrade.
+After the first master node has been upgraded, the leader election is changed to only allow the upgraded node to take leadership.
+In effect, we force the first master to be upgraded to also be elected the planet leader, and remain on the latest version of kubernetes throughout the rest of the upgrade.
 As the masters are upgraded, they'll be re-added to the election process, to take over in the case of a failure.

 If the first master were to fail at this point, the cluster would not be able to elect another node to take over as the planet leader.